Katherine Clerk Maxwell: Colour vision experiments

 The apparatus used in the colour vision experiments is depicted in Fig. 1.
 It was constructed by joining a box of 5 ft (AK) with a box of 2 ft (KN) at a 100-degree angle.
 A mirror at M reflects light coming through the opening at BC towards a lens at L. Two equilateral prisms at P refract light coming from the three slits at X, Y, and Z. This illuminated the prisms with the combination of the spectral colours created by the diffraction of the light from the slits.
 This light was also visible through the lens at L. The observer then peered through the slit at E while the operator adjusted the position and width of each slit at X, Y, and Z until the observer could not distinguish the prism light from the pure white light reflected by the mirror.
 The position and width of each slit was then recorded.

-James and Katherine performed this experiment in their home.
-Their neighbours supposedly thought that they were "mad to spend so many hours staring into a coffin."
+James and Katherine performed this experiment in their home in London.
+Their neighbours reportedly thought that they were "mad to spend so many hours staring into a coffin."
 Katherine's observations differed from James's on several accounts.
 James described these differences in section XIII of his publication, noting that there was a "measurable difference" between the colours perceived by each observer.
-Campbell also cites readings by C. H. Cay to be different from Katherine's, although a third observer is not listed in this particular Philosophical Transactions publication.
-This led him to develop his theory of colour vision and to discover the commonly occurring blindness of the Foramen Centrale to blue light.
+Campbell also cites readings by Maxwell's cousin Charles Hope Cay to be different from Katherine's, although a third observer is not listed in this particular Philosophical Transactions publication.
+This led Maxwell to develop his theory of colour vision and to discover the commonly occurring blindness of the Foramen Centrale to blue light.

 Viscosity of gas experiments

 In a letter to P.G.
 Tait, James Clerk Maxwell wrote about Katherine's contribution to measurements of gaseous viscosity associated with his paper "On the Dynamical Theory of Gases", saying that Katherine "did all the real work of the kinetic theory" and that she was now "...engaged in other researches.
 When she is done I will let you know her answer to your inquiry [about experimental data]".
-Some of the more arduous work performed by Katherine in these experiments involved keeping a fire continuously stoked for hours on end for the purpose of producing steam from a kettle.
+Katherine's main work for these experiments involved keeping a fire continuously stoked for hours on end in order to produce steam from a kettle and so maintain a constant temperature for the gases whose viscosity Maxwell was measuring.